-They also ensure that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2018
+They also ensure that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2023 safer recruitment procedures.

-The Governing Body ensure that those involved with the recruitment and employment of staff to work with children have received safer recruitment training and are compliant with safer recruitment procedures.
 This includes the requirement for appropriate checks to be carried out in line with national guidance.
 When candidates have been shortlisted, they will be made aware that online searches will be carried out.